 Q: What format are Yodomo Courses in?

-Each Yodomo course is different, but most consist of around 80% video content, often with additional downloadable PDFs and other media.
-Please see each individual Course Description for more details.
+Each Yodomo course is different, some consisting of video content while others are step-by-step photography and some are mixed media.
+Please see each individual Course Description for exact details of the course format.

-Q: How do I become a Yodomo Tutor?
+Q: How do I become a Yodomo Instructor?

-Tutors are carefully selected by the Yodomo team in conjunction with our partners and network.
-If you're interested in becoming a Yodomo tutor, please complete the brief survey online.
-We select tutors based on their professional experience and they are often already hosting offline workshops or teaching classes.
-We lever our network of makers, partners, publishers and arts organisations to find the best tutors in each field.
+Instructors are carefully selected by the Yodomo team in conjunction with our partners and network.
+If you're interested in becoming a Yodomo instructor, please complete the brief surveyonline.
+We select instructors based on their professional experience, and most are often already hosting offline workshops or teaching classes.
+We lever our network of makers, partners, publishers and arts organisations to find the best instructors in each field.

 Q: Where is Yodomo based?

-We are based in Dalston, East London but we are already working with people from all over the world.
+We are based in Dalston, East London (UK) but we are looking for creative talent globally.

 Q: Who are the Yodomo team?

-You can find out more about us on the About Us page.
+You can find out more about us on the Our Team page.

-Yep, we get this one all the time.
 Yodomo courses are hand-picked and quality controlled.
-Many of our tutors are individual artists, makers and creators and we believe that they should earn revenue from the skills that they have honed and developed over the years.
-70% of the fees paid for courses goes directly to the tutor.
-30% of the fees come to Yodomo, which help us to develop new video content with individuals and partners, and to grow our community.
+Many of our instructors are individual artists, makers and creators and we believe that they should earn revenue from the skills that they have honed and developed over the years.
+As a result, for our paid-for courses Yodomo works with instructors to agree a course price with 70% going directly to the tutor.
+This business model also allows us to develop new content with individuals and partners, and to grow our community.